 5. Quit background apps

-Launch Agents are small background applications that are normally hidden.
+Background items are small applications that may run without you noticing.
 Still, they can be primary battery drainers on your Mac.
-It can be equally useful to keep the number of Launch Agents and Login Items to a minimum, which CleanMyMac X can quickly and easily tidy up:
+It can be equally useful to keep the number of background items to a minimum, which CleanMyMac can quickly and easily tidy up:

-1. While you are in CleanMyMac, click Optimization > Launch Agents.
+- While you are in CleanMyMac, click Performance

-Alternatively, you can do it from System Settings > General > Login Items, but note that some launch agents and login items may not be there since they are hidden.
-CleanMyMac X, though, will find all of them for you.
+Alternatively, you can turn off login items from System Settings > General > Login Items & Extensions, but note that some login and background items may not be there since they are hidden.
+CleanMyMac, though, will find all of them for you.

 Getting the most out of your Mac battery keeps it going for longer.
 You can do more with a Mac that has a healthy battery.
 To keep it healthy for as long as possible, we recommend making sure your Mac is running as efficiently as it can.